Hampton Court Palace: Stuarts and early Hanoverians

-On the death of Elizabeth I in 1603, the Tudor period came to an end.
-The Queen was succeeded by her first cousin-twice-removed, James I of the House of Stuart, an event known as the Union of the Crowns.
+The Tudor period came to an end when Elizabeth I died in 1603.
+She was succeeded as monarch by her first cousin-twice-removed, James I of the House of Stuart, an event known as the Union of the Crowns.

 Two entertainments for the Stuart court were staged in the Great Hall in January 1604, The Masque of Indian and China Knights and The Vision of the Twelve Goddesses.
 On 6 January, Scottish courtiers performed a sword dance for Anne of Denmark.
 Their dance was compared to a Spanish matachin.
 Later in 1604, the palace was the site of King James' meeting with representatives of the English Puritans, known as the Hampton Court Conference; while an agreement with the Puritans was not reached, the meeting led to James's commissioning of the King James Version of the Bible.

 King James was succeeded in 1625 by his son, the ill-fated Charles I. Hampton Court was to become both his palace and his prison.
 It was also the setting for his honeymoon with his fifteen-year-old bride, Henrietta Maria in 1625.
 Following King Charles' execution in 1649, the palace became the property of the Commonwealth presided over by Oliver Cromwell.
 Unlike some other former royal properties, the palace escaped relatively unscathed.
 While the government auctioned much of the contents, the building was ignored.